Mansi091/Mansi091/README.md

 ### About me ✦

-AI & DS undergrad living at the intersection of **data engineering** and **AI** — I build data pipelines, train models, and ship agentic AI systems.
+AI & DS undergrad living at the intersection of **Data** and **AI** — I build data pipelines, train models, and ship agentic AI systems.
 Currently exploring **LangGraph & GCP** while working on projects that make raw data actually do something intelligent. 🚀

 ---